Inspection Reports for

 Findings

 The survey found the most serious deficiencies to be 'F' level, widespread, constituting no actual harm but with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, resulting in a finding of substantial compliance effective February 15, 2017.
+The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance based on credible allegation of compliance and evidence of correction.

 Deficiencies (1)